louispotok/louispotok-dot-com/_posts/2020-07-12-loving-humanity.md

 <footer>@slatestarcodex<cite> <a href="https://web.archive.org/web/20200223083014/https://slatestarcodex.com/2017/08/16/fear-and-loathing-at-effective-altruism-global-2017/">https://web.archive.org/web/20200223083014/https://slatestarcodex.com/2017/08/16/fear-and-loathing-at-effective-altruism-global-2017/</a></cite></footer>
 </blockquote><script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

+"Aaron Pitkin", an animal rights activist profiled in Larissa MacFarquhar's [Strangers Drowning](https://amzn.to/3jveUNp), had a similar episode:
+> Once, in college, he was rushing to get to a final exam in a course he really needed to get into graduate school, and the final exam was a large part of the grade.
+But it was raining, and worms were coming up out of the grass and wriggling onto the paths.
+He knew that if he didn’t pick them up someone would step on them and crush them to death.
+So he stopped and picked up the worms and put them back on the grass, and he was late.

 [^thanks]: Thanks to Gavin Leech for [reminding me](https://twitter.com/gleech8/status/1282434684354539521) where I had read about this.
 The twitter hive mind is amazing.